 “[TRP is one of] a few local playhouses widely acknowledged as Institutions with a capital ‘I’ . . . the founders of Theatre in the Round Players didn’t realize in 1952 they were helping to create a national model . . . thus has this ‘community theater’ – whose alumni have invigorated many other stages – helped build the theater community.” -Minneapolis Star Tribune

-2018-2019 is TRP’s 67th Anniversary Season.
+2019-2020 was TRP’s 68th Season, and marked its 50th year on the West Bank.
 It is the longest-running theatre in Minneapolis, and second only to Old Log Dinner Theatre in Excelsior as the oldest (non-academic) theatre in the Twin Cities region.

-TRP produces 9 shows with performances on weekends, one of the few theatres offering mainstage productions year-round.
+TRP produces 9 shows year-round with performances on weekends.

-Every year, more than 450 people contribute their time and talents — in acting, backstage work, and support services.
-TRP alumni appear on- and off-Broadway, in film and television, and in regional theatres and teaching. [more info follows]
+Every year, more than 250 people contribute their time and talents — in acting, backstage work, and support services.
+TRP alumni appear on- and off-Broadway, in film and television, and in regional theatres and teaching.

 The theatre is self-supporting, with its principal source of income from the box office.
 About 25% of its operating budget comes from patron donations and grants.

-The theatre maintains a paid staff of three full-time positions and two part-time positions.
+The theatre maintains a paid staff of four full-time positions and two part-time positions.

 TRP does not have an artistic director on staff: the theatre hires professional directors for each production.

-Theatre in the Round Players, Inc. is a membership organization, open to anyone interested in its work and mission.
+Theatre in the Round Players is a membership organization, open to anyone interested in its work and mission.
 There is no membership fee.
 There are more than 800 registered members.
 At an annual meeting, members elect the volunteer Board of Directors.

 The Board of Directors oversee all operations of the theatre.
 Committees choose the play titles and artistic directors, coordinate the technical operations, review the finances and marketing, and more.